LeToNode/Play2.0-CN-doc/scalaGuide/ScalaForms.md

 ## Defining a form

-The `play.api.data` package contains several helpers to handle data submission and validation.
+The `play.api.data` package contains several helpers to handle HTTP form data submission and validation.
 The easiest way to handle a form submission is to define a `play.api.data.Form` structure:

 ```scala
 import play.api.data._